gnosis/dx-tools/README.md

 **6. Try the CLI**

-Run the `help` command to get a list of all avaliable commands:
+Run the `help` command to get a list of all available commands:
 ```bash
 # Rinkeby
 ./dutchx-rinkeby -h